This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 We also used the free Too Good To Go app once to save on food.
 It allows you to purchase unsold food from restaurants and grocery stores at the end of the day, to prevent it from being thrown away.
 For only 49 kr. we got 10 chicken wings, one portion of lasagne, bread and assorted pastries.
 It’s not always the healthiest food but definitely cheap.

-And remember to bring reusable water bottles as you can refill them everywhere.
+And remember to bring reusable water bottles as you can refill them everywhere, even from streams and lakes.
 Tapwater in Norway is just as good as bottled water so there’s no reason to waste money or plastic.

 Total 1770 kr. / $180 for 7 days – Average 253 kr. per night per person.